metacpan/metacpan-cpan-extracted/distros/T/Test2-Plugin-NoWarnings/README.md

 # SUPPORT

-Bugs may be submitted at [http://rt.cpan.org/Public/Dist/Display.html?Name=Test2-Plugin-NoWarnings](http://rt.cpan.org/Public/Dist/Display.html?Name=Test2-Plugin-NoWarnings) or via email to [bug-test2-plugin-nowarnings@rt.cpan.org](mailto:bug-test2-plugin-nowarnings@rt.cpan.org).
+Bugs may be submitted at [https://github.com/houseabsolute/Test2-Plugin-NoWarnings/issues](https://github.com/houseabsolute/Test2-Plugin-NoWarnings/issues).

 I am also usually active on IRC as 'autarch' on `irc://irc.perl.org`.